-The modern celebration uses a Menorah(type of candlestick) that has nine lights.
+The modern celebration uses a Menorah(type of candlestick) that has seven lights.
 The middle or top light is called the "Shamash" or "Sentry."
 It is lit first to provide a useful light in order to see.
-The other eight lights are not to be lit for utilitarian purposes.
+The other six lights are not to be lit for utilitarian purposes.
 Their purpose is for a witness and remembrance of the festival.
 In the same way, Christians don't eat unleavened bread as food – we use it as an emblem of Christ's body when we take communion.
-The Jews light one of the eight lights each night during the festival.
+The Jews light one of the six lights each night during the festival.
 It is during this occasion that Jesus declares His Oneness with God and the Jews try to kill him (3rd time).
 He appeals to them to believe based on His works alone, but they refuse and try to seize Him.
 He escapes to Peraea near the Jordan River where He had worked with John and those who were there believed in Him.

 96. Journey to Bethany to minister to Lazarus

 During His preaching Jesus receives word that His friend, Lazarus, is deathly ill and that He is needed.
 Jesus purposely remains where He is for several more days before returning to Bethany to care for Lazarus.